Dunmallet

 Dunmallet or Dunmallard Hill is a small hill in the English Lake District, near Pooley Bridge, Cumbria.
 It is the subject of a chapter of Wainwright's book The Outlying Fells of Lakeland.
 It reaches 775 ft and Wainwright describes the ascent, from Pooley Bridge, as a "simple after-dinner stroll".
 He lists two other early spellings: Dunmalloght and Dunmallock The hill is wooded and the views from the top limited.

 Remains of an Iron Age hill fort have been detected on the hill.

-Etymology
+Toponymy

 The name Dunmallet or Dunmallard may either be of Brittonic or Middle Irish origin.
 The most likely derivation is from Irish dùn-mallacht, meaning "fort of curses".
 Or else, the name may conserve a Brittonic formation of the elements dīn- ("fort") + mę:l ("bald") + -arδ ("height").